wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 If you're working on an existent project and want to introduce this new feature, obviously the most appropriate method is to use the pragma approach.
-Just add the following comment at the beginning of each file you want to switch to immutable strings and your done.
+Just add the following comment at the beginning of each file you want to switch to immutable strings and you're done.
 Well, not really.
 Probably you will have some errors to fix.

     # frozen_string_literal: true